exercism/cpp/exercises/concept/troll-the-trolls/.docs/instructions.md

 ## 2. Promote trolls only to other trolls.

 Every post on the forums saves the `AccountStatus` of the poster in its metadata.
-Make sure that the trolls can only interact with each other.
+Make sure that posts by trolls are only displayed to other trolls.

 Helma needs a `display_post` function, that gets two arguments of `AccountStatus` and returns a `bool`.
 The first argument is the status of the poster, the second one is the status of the viewer.